-This describes what to do when staff have taken a small group on an outing, leaving the setting leader and/ or other staff back in the setting.
-If the setting Leader has accompanied children on the outing, the procedures are adjusted accordingly.
+This describes what to do when staff have taken a small group on an outing.
+The setting has a policy for outings to ensure the safety of children at all times.

 What to do when a child goes missing from a whole setting outing may be a little different, as parents usually attend and are responsible for their own child.